 Subcarrier spacing of PRACH.
 Only the values 15 or 30 kHz (<6GHz), 60 or 120 kHz (>6GHz) are applicable.
 Corresponds to L1 parameter 'prach-Msg1SubcarrierSpacing' (see 38.211, section FFS_Section).
-If absent, the UE applies the SCS as derived from the prach-ConfigurationIndex in RACH-ConfigGeneric (see 38.211, section XXX).
+If absent, the UE applies the SCS as derived from the prach-ConfigurationIndex in RACH-ConfigGeneric (see tables Table 6.3.3.1-1 and Table 6.3.3.2-2, 38.211).
+The value also applies to contention free random access (RACH-ConfigDedicated), to SI-request and to contention based beam failure recovery (CB-BFR).
+But it does not apply for contention free beam failure recovery (CF-BFR) (see BeamFailureRecoveryConfig).